mikecoop/random-list/README.md

 One problem with the first approach is that since lists are immutable we would have to allocate at least 20,000 objects when adding and removing items from each list.
 I created a second version of the function that uses the regular mutable .NET List object for comparison.

 To compare the two, I made a separate project using BenchmarkDotNet that runs each approach with different input list sizes.

+Out of curiosity, I found a third very clever approach on StackOverflow and added that as a point of comparison.

 ### Benchmarks